 With an open deck design, you can easily enter and exit the boat and as for comfort, the seats provide high support and easy paddling, with an air-cushioned back, adjustable to fit your physique.
 The seats can also be removed to cater to the times when you want to paddle alone or with someone else.
 Internally, there are paddle holders for break times and D-ring tie downs to accommodate your accessories securely.

 Set up and take down is easy, allow 30 minutes for each and you are ready.
-This is as it is already pre-assembled and you are just required to unfold, inflate and attach the provided seats.
-Portability is made easy with rubber handles on the sides, and the spacious carrier duffle bag you get with it.
+This is as it is already per-assembled and you are just required to unfold, inflate and attach the provided seats.
+Portability is made easy with rubber handles on the sides, and the spacious carrier duffel bag you get with it.

 |Easy to get in and out with open design|